Lady M (yacht)

 Lady M is a super-yacht launched on 13 May 2013 at the American Palmer Johnson shipyard in Sturgeon Bay, Wisconsin and delivered later that year.
 She was built as Project Stimulus.
-The interior and exterior design of Lady M were done by Nuvolari & Lenard.
+The interior and exterior of Lady M were designed by Nuvolari & Lenard.
 She is currently not for charter.

 Design

 The length of the yacht is 65 m and the beam is 9.5 m.
 The draught of Lady M is 2.9 m.
-Both the materials of the hull and the superstructure are made out of Aluminium with teak laid decks.
+Both the materials of the hull and the superstructure are made out of aluminium with teak laid decks.
 The yacht is Lloyd's registered, issued by Cayman Islands.
+The ship has a 2534nm range, a pool and can accommodate 12 guests with a crew of 14 people and 6 cabins (1 master, 1 VIP, 2 doubles and 2 twins) and is MCA LY2 compliant.